zulzayn/zulzayn/README.md

 👀 I’m Laravel + Vue Enthusiast

-🌱 Im interested in Web, API and Hybrid mobile development.
+🌱 Im interested in Web, API and Hybrid Mobile development.

 💞️ I’m looking to collaborate on any project